Skip to Main Content

 • A care team member may give your infant or toddler oral sucrose for comfort and pain relief during medical procedures.

-• The oral sucrose is a liquid solution.
-It is given by placing 1-2 drops on the tongue or the inside of the cheek.
+• The oral sucrose is a liquid solution of sugar and water.
+It is given by placing 1–2 drops on the tongue or the inside of the cheek.

 • A pacifier can help oral sucrose be more effective.
 But it is not necessary.

-• Oral sucrose should be used along with other comfort methods like holding, swaddling, position changes, or distraction.
+• Oral sucrose should be used along with other comfort measures like holding, swaddling, position changes, or distraction.